 - Healthcare data quality, privacy, and security

 - Data integration and ontologies in biology and medicine

 - Large scale biological and biomedical databases

 - Parallel bioinformatics algorithms

-- Parallel visualization and exploration of biomedical data
+- Parallel visualization and exploration of omics and clinical data

 - Computing environments for large scale collaboration

 - Emerging architectures and programming models for bioinformatics and biomedicine

 - Parallel processing of bio-signals